jappeace/jappeaceApplication/content/using-git-for-templates.md

 ```

 This allows me to keep my downstream project up to date with the template.
-When I discover another tool this can be merged into the downstream project for example.
+When I discover another tool, this can be merged into the downstream project for example.
 It allows evolving the template over time as I learn more about
 whatever programming language I'm using.